mmusthafapt/oi-task-1/solution.md

 Kubernetes *service* of type *ClusterIP* can be used to expose the frontend and backend microservices.

-An *Ingress* objecr can be created listening to the  frontend clusterIP service.
+An *Ingress* object can be created listening to the  frontend clusterIP service.
 SSL is terminated at the ingress level.

 There are two possible approaches for Postgres DB.
 We can either utilize the AWS RDS for postgresql if we are deploying it on the cloud environment or deploy postgresql as a statefulset inside Kubernetes if you are looking for more control over db.